Skip to main content

 305 E Harvey St

 In springtime, children visited the Skala home to see the yard filled with crocuses, apparently a sight to behold!
 The house sits on a corner lot and has many fine features including an interesting fireplace and the woodwork is Southern Yellow Pine in the American classic design.
 The house appears to be a California style home, like the nearby Pete House.
-Owners Jake and Anna Barich Skala were both from the Ely area.
+The home was built by Jake and Anna Barich Skala were both from the Ely area.
 The house is now a private residence.

 Photo courtesy of Ely-Winton Historical Society